The Orlik-Solomon model for hypersurface arrangements: Introduction

 \subsection{Conventions and notations}

-\begin{enumerate} \item \textit{(Coefficients)} Unless otherwise stated, all vector spaces, algebras, and Hopf algebras are implicitly defined over $\Q$, as well as tensor products of such objects.
-All (mixed) Hodge structures are implicitly defined over $\Q$.\\ \item \textit{(Cohomology)} If $Y$ is a complex manifold, we will simply write $H^p(Y)$ for the $p$-th singular cohomology group of $Y$ with rational coefficients.
-We will write $H^p(Y,\C)=H^p(Y)\otimes\C$ for the $p$-th singular cohomology group of $Y$ with complex coefficients.
-This group is naturally isomorphic, via the de Rham isomorphism, to the $p$-th de Rham cohomology group of $Y$ tensored with $\C$, hence we allow ourselves to use smooth differential forms as representatives for cohomology classes.\\ \item \textit{(Holomorphic forms)} If $Y$ is a complex manifold, we write $\Omega^p_Y$ for the sheaf of holomorphic $p$-forms on $Y$ and $\Omega^p(Y)=\Gamma(Y,\Omega^p_Y)$ for the vector space of global holomorphic $p$-forms on $Y$.\\ \item \textit{(Filtrations and spectral sequences)} Our convention for spectral sequences uses decreasing filtrations.
-One passes from an increasing filtration $\{W_p\}_{p\in\mathbb{Z}}$ to a decreasing filtration $\{W^p\}_{p\in\mathbb{Z}}$ by putting $W^p=W_{-p}$.\\ \item \textit{(Signs)} If $I$ and $J$ are disjoint subsets of a linearly ordered set $\{1,\cdots,n\}$, we define a sign $\sgn(I,J)\in\{\pm1\}$ as follows.
-In the exterior algebra on $n$ independent generators $x_1,\cdots,x_n$, we write $x_I=x_{i_1}\wedge\cdots\wedge x_{i_k}$ for a set $I=\{i_1<\cdots<i_k\}\subset\{1,\cdots,n\}$.
-Then $\sgn(I,J)$ is defined by the equation $x_{I\cup J}=\sgn(I,J)x_I\wedge x_J$.
-For example we get $\sgn(\{i_r\},I\setminus\{i_r\})=(-1)^{r-1}$. \end{enumerate}
+\begin{enumerate} \item \textit{(Coefficients)} Unless otherwise stated, all vector spaces, algebras, as well as tensor products of such objects, are implicitly defined over~$\Q$.
+All (mixed) Hodge structures are implicitly defined over~$\Q$. \item \textit{(Cohomology)} If~$Y$ is a complex manifold, we will simply write~$H^p(Y)$ for the~$p$-th singular cohomology group of~$Y$ with rational coefficients.
+We will write~$H^p(Y,\C)=H^p(Y)\otimes\C$ for the~$p$-th singular cohomology group of~$Y$ with complex coefficients.
+This group is naturally isomorphic, via the de Rham isomorphism, to the~$p$-th de Rham cohomology group of~$Y$ tensored with~$\C$, hence we allow ourselves to use smooth differential forms as representatives for cohomology classes. \end{enumerate}